great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 Next, in recognition of a finer observed file path structure, you can refine the partitioning strategy.
 For instance, the `taxi_data_year_month` in our example configuration identifies three parts of a file path: `name` (as in "company name"), `year`, and `month`.
-This partitioning affords a rich set of filtering capabilities randing from specifying the exact values of the file name structure's components to allowing Python functions for implementing custom criteria.
+This partitioning affords a rich set of filtering capabilities ranging from specifying the exact values of the file name structure's components to allowing Python functions for implementing custom criteria.

 To illustrate (using the present configuration example), set `data_asset_name` to `taxi_data_year_month` in the